 Will need to think in Watts for this one.
-Most electric heaters on the market has thermal output power of 1500 Watts which counts as high amount in consumer electronic measurements, recommended not to use splitters or another plugs together with the heater in the electric outlet.
-A such power appliance can heat up even larger spaces.
+Most electric heaters on the market have a thermal output power of 1500 Watts which counts as high amount in consumer electronic measurements, recommended not to use splitters or another plug together with the heater in the electric outlet.
+A such a power appliance can heat up even larger spaces.
 The average heat generated by a ceramic space heater with 1500 Watts is ~5000 BTUs.
-Gas heaters on the other hand have larger heating potential.
+Gas heaters, on the other hand, have larger heating potential.
 A portable gas heater from the better ones can produce up to 15000 BTUs (like the Mr. Heater Big Buddy heater) which is 3x the power of an average electric heater.

 Most modern heaters will also contain safety precautions against overheating and electrical discharge.
 Look for these safety features while reading electric space heater reviews and product descriptions.

-Also the oil in the radiators is sealed and never needs to be refilled or replaced.
-That is a fixation remaining from the old times and is only applying on the old school oil radiators.
+Also, the oil in the radiators is sealed and never needs to be refilled or replaced.
+That is a fixation remaining from the old times and is only applying to the old school oil radiators.
 Not the modern ones.
 Oil-filled radiators, ceramic and infrared heaters (due to no moving parts) make absolutely no sound when operating.

 If you are still considering buying a coil heater, make sure to choose a model with metal coils inside, where the electric current flowing through is heating up the spiral.
 However Id not recommend it to you, because even if the coils are usually behind some kind of a protecting cage, it is still very fire-prone.